VirtualProgrammingLab/viplab-docker-dev-env/README.md

+# ViPLab-Docker-Dev-Env

+## Prerequisites

+Before you can start the Application, you have to download and install *Docker* and *Docker Compose*.
+After completing this step, you can follow the instructions below.

 ## Build

 First create the JSON Web Keys for the JWT singing and verification.
 ```
 docker run --rm ghcr.io/legion2/json-web-key-generator jwk-generator -t RSA -s 2048 -S -p -i mykeyid
 ```
-Copy the two json objects into a private and public key file named `jwks.json` and `jwks.private.json`.
+Copy the two json objects into a private and public key file named `jwks.json` and `jwks.private.json` and add them to the cloned repository.

 After creating the keys, run `docker-compose build`.
 Every config change require a rebuild of the docker images.